HIGHLIGHTS-Tennis-Australian Open day five

 1255 VONDROUSOVA MOVES INTO FOURTH ROUND

-Czech Marketa Vondrousova, seeded 19th, held off a late challenge from Romania's Sorana Cirstea in a 6-2 6-4 win to reach the Australian Open fourth round for the first time in her career.
+Czech Marketa Vondrousova, seeded 19th, held off a late challenge from Romania's Sorana Cirstea in a 6-2 6-4 win to reach the Australian Open fourth round for the first time.

 1213 SABALENKA STEAMS INTO FOURTH ROUND